NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 Blockchain payments Safe, Secure, No 3rd Party, No extra fees.
 Unique Capacitor Energey Reward System ~100000000 XOhm

-Product authenticity e.g. Audio File Verification, Point of Sale, Fundraising  https://wavesenterprise.com/use-cases/product-authenticity
+Product authenticity e.g. File Verification, Point of Sale, Fundraising  https://wavesenterprise.com/use-cases/product-authenticity

 - # Build consumer trust in a product, it is vital to provide the tools for verifying its authenticity